niklaushirt/cp4waiops-deployer/doc/FROM_ZERO_TO_HERO.md

 * Make sure that you have provisioned a cluster with **5 worker nodes with 16 CPU and 64 GB** each (`b3c.16x64` - it's easy to select the wrong size).
 If you have Pods in `0/0` state verify the `Events`.
 If you get `Not enough CPU` then delete the cluster and provision the correct size.
 * When deploying ROKS I usually use Dallas or London, they are the fastest.
 On other regions we have seen much worse performance - deployment can take 4-5 times longer.
-* The complete installation takes about 2.5 to 8 hours depending on your region where you deployed ROKS to (see above).
 * If you see Pods in `CrashLoop` or other error states, try to wait it out (this can be due to dependencies on other componenets that are not ready yet).
 Chances are that the deployment will eventually go through.
 If after 8h you are still stuck, ping me.
-* **Select and use ONLY ONE of the scripts** below, depending on which components you want to install.

 ### ❗ So simply put be patient and make sure you have the correct size of cluster provisioned!